Math Calculators, Lessons and Formulas

 The method is very useful for finding the factored form of the four term polynomials.

-We usually group the first two and the last two terms.
+We usually group the first two, and the last two terms.

-We now factor $ \color{blue}{2} $ out of the blue terms and $ \color{red}{a} $ out of from red ones.
+We now factor 2 out of the blue terms and a out of from red ones.

-At the end we factor out common factor of $ (a - 2b) $
+At the end we factor out common factor of (a-2b)

 This is a rare situation where the first two terms of a polynomial do not have a common factor, so we have to group the first and third terms together.